Which city is cheaper, Reykjavik or Barcelona?

 The autumn attracts plenty of travelers to both Barcelona and Reykjavik.
 The autumn months attract visitors to Barcelona because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Furthermore, the hiking trails, the shopping scene, and the natural beauty of the area are the main draw to Reykjavik this time of year.

 It's quite cold in Reykjavik in the autumn.
 In the autumn, Barcelona is much warmer than Reykjavik.
-Typically, the autumn temperatures in Barcelona in October are around 17°C (63°F), and Reykjavik is about 5°C (41°F).
+Typically, the autumn temperatures in Barcelona in October average around 17°C (63°F), and Reykjavik averages at about 5°C (41°F).

 Barcelona usually receives more sunshine than Reykjavik during autumn.
 Barcelona gets 181 hours of sunny skies, while Reykjavik receives 83 hours of full sun in the autumn.